andregasser/bigbone/README.md

 ```

 # Using BigBone
-For an easy introduction to using the library, I recommend that you take a look at the sample-* modules of this
+For an easy introduction to using the library, it is recommended that you take a look at the sample-* modules of this
 project.
 We provide examples for Java and Kotlin:

 - `sample-java` for Java example code